SAP status and your semester aid

 - SAP appeals are reviewed on a rolling basis.

-- The last day to drop classes with a 100 percent tuition cancelation is listed on the Academic Calendar.
+- The last day to drop classes with a 100 percent tuition cancellation is listed on the Academic Calendar.

 - You remain responsible for all charges incurred.
 Not all appeals are approved.